How a Local Cleaning Business Used a Pricing Study to Increase Revenue by 8%

 One study.
 Two weeks.
 A permanent increase in revenue.
 That's what happens when you stop guessing and start asking.

-How a Local Home Services Business Used Key Driver Analysis to Find Their Competitive Edge
+How a FITNESS STUDIO Used Key Driver Analysis to Find Their Competitive Edge

 The Situation

-A local home services business wanted to stop guessing about what their customers actually valued.
+A fitness studio wanted to stop guessing about what their customers actually valued.
 With a new year of planning ahead, they needed to know which features and messaging to prioritize, where the gaps were in the industry, and how to position themselves to win more clients and keep the ones they had.

 The Approach

-Whisper Logic ran a Key Driver Analysis fielding responses from 400 consumers currently using home services businesses within the client's target market.
-The study identified which factors most strongly drive satisfaction, loyalty, and the decision to hire and stick with a provider.
+Whisper Logic ran a Key Driver Analysis fielding responses from 400 consumers currently using a fitness studio within the client's target market.
+The study identified which factors most strongly drive satisfaction, loyalty, and the decision to renew their membership.

 What the Data Revealed